ersilia-os/ersilia/DEVELOPMENT.md

 - ### Installation of Ersilia on local computer
 To get started with Ersilia installation, there are few dependencies that needs to be installed before proceeding to installation of Ersilia.
 Please, check the package requirement in the [Installation Guide](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/installation)
-1. Once the required dependencies has been met, open a terminal and set up a Conda environment.
+1. Once the required dependencies has been installed, open a terminal and set up a Conda environment.

 ```
 # create a conda environment